 Types of Property

 The VA loans are designed to be used for an owner occupied home.
 They are intended for primary residence, not secondary residence or vacation homes.
 They can be used for condominiums, houses, or manufactured homes on land.

 VA loans may be used for raw land to build a home on or put a manufactured home on.
-They may not be used to buy raw land without the intent of putting a home on it and living in it.
+They may not be used to buy raw land without the intent of putting a home on it.